awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

   Forget Solution
 - The total size of the data held in the column queried by Athena is 156GB
 - The Find phase returns 11000 objects which need to be modified
-- The Forget phase uses 100 Fargate tasks with 4 vCPUs and 30GB each, running concurrently for 150 minutes
+- The Forget phase uses 100 Fargate tasks with 4 vCPUs and 30GB of memory each, running concurrently for 150 minutes

 | Service        | Spending | Notes                                                     |
 | -------------- | -------- | --------------------------------------------------------- |